 - Maintain current contact information with the University, including address, phone numbers, and emergency contact information. - Use the University provided e-mail address or maintain a valid forwarding e-mail address. - Regularly check the official University communications channels.
-Official University communications are considered received if sent by e-mail to the student's designated primary e-mail account via their "@mcmaster.ca" alias. - Accept that forwarded e-mails may be lost and that e-mail is considered received if sent via the student's @mcmaster.ca alias. - Check the McMaster/Avenue email and course websites on a regular basis during the term.
+Official University communications are considered received if sent by postal mail, by fax, or by e-mail to the student's designated primary e-mail account via their "@mcmaster.ca" alias. - Accept that forwarded e-mails may be lost and that e-mail is considered received if sent via the student's @mcmaster.ca alias. - Check the McMaster/Avenue email and course websites on a regular basis during the term.